Pubic symphysis: Fibrocartilage

 Fibrocartilage is composed of small, chained bundles of thick, clearly defined, type I collagen fibers.
 This fibrous connective tissue bundles have cartilage cells between them; these cells to a certain extent resemble tendon cells.
 The collagenous fibers are usually placed in an orderly arrangement parallel to tension on the tissue.
 It has a low content of glycosaminoglycans (2% of dry weight).
 Glycosaminoglycans are long, unbranched polysaccharides (relatively complex carbohydrates) consisting of repeating disaccharide units.
 Fibrocartilage does not have a surrounding perichondrium.
 Perichondrium surrounds the cartilage of developing bone; it has a layer of dense, irregular connective tissue and functions in the growth and repair of cartilage.

 Hyaline cartilage

 Hyaline cartilage is the white, shiny gristle at the end of long bones.
 This cartilage has poor healing potential, and efforts to induce it to repair itself frequently end up with a similar, but poorer fibrocartilage.

 Development

 In the newborn, the symphysis pubis is 9–10 mm in width, with thick cartilaginous end-plates.
 By mid-adolescence the adult size is achieved.
 During adulthood the end-plates decrease in width to a thinner layer.
 Degeneration of the symphysis pubis accompanies aging and postpartum.
-Women have a greater thickness of this pubic disc which allows more mobility of the pelvic bones, hence providing a greater diameter of pelvic cavity(due to the effect of relaxin harmone released by ovary) during childbirth.
+Women have a greater thickness of this pubic disc which allows more mobility of the pelvic bones, hence providing a greater diameter of the pelvic cavity (due to the effect of relaxin released by the ovaries) during childbirth.